Freud: The Secret Passion: Production history

 In 1958, John Huston decided to make a film about the life of the young Sigmund Freud, and asked Jean-Paul Sartre to write a summary of a projected scenario.
 Sartre submitted a synopsis of 95 pages, which was accepted, but later completed a finished script that, if filmed, would have amounted to a running time of five hours, which Huston considered far too long.
 Huston suggested cuts, but Sartre submitted an even longer script of eight hours, justifying the even longer version by saying, "On peut faire un film de quatre heures s'il s'agit de Ben Hur, mais le public de Texas ne supporterait pas quatre heures de complexes" ("We can make a film of four hours in the case of Ben Hur, but the Texas public couldn't stand four hours of complexes.").
 Huston and Sartre quarreled, and Sartre withdrew his name from the film's credits.
 Nevertheless, many key elements from Sartre's script survive in the finished film, such as the creation of the composite patient Cecily Koertner, who combines features of Freud's patients Anna O., Elisabeth von R., Dora, and others.
 After Sartre's death, his screenplay was published separately as The Freud Scenario.

 Sartre and Huston were both interested in casting Marilyn Monroe as Cecily, but she turned down the offer and Susannah York was cast instead.
-Huston cast Larry Parks as Joseph Breuer in part to redeem Parks' career after being blacklisted, but this proved to be the actor's last film.
+Huston cast Larry Parks as Josef Breuer in part to redeem Parks' career after being blacklisted, but this proved to be the actor's last film.
 Huston had previously worked with Montgomery Clift (and Monroe) on The Misfits (1961), but found himself uncomfortable with Clift's drug and alcohol problems, exacerbated by vision problems due to cataracts, and by his homosexuality.
 Freud proved to be Clift's next-to-last film performance.
 Filming took place over five months in Munich and Vienna and cost approximately four million dollars, twice the original budget.
 To satisfy the Production Code Authority, Huston cut the film's original length of over three hours to two hours and fifty minutes, but the studio cut an additional half-hour before the film was released.